gloveboxes/Azure-AI-Bites-with-GenAI/docs/recipe_4_migrating.md

 # Migrate from OpenAI Chat Completion to Azure Inference Chat Completion

-This guide explains how to migrate your code from the OpenAI `ChatCompletion` API to the Azure Inference `ChatCompletionsClient`.
+This guide shows you how to migrate your code from the OpenAI ChatCompletion API to the Azure Inference Chat Completion API.
 It includes a parameter mapping table and code examples for both APIs.

 ## Prerequisites